NYC's Best Playgrounds: 21 Parks Worthy of a Subway Schlep

-Playgrounds may be as much a part of childhood as potty training and the tooth fairy, but to city families, finding a go-to playground is a real sanity saver.
-When you live in tiny apartments, the neighborhood park is akin to a backyard and while New Yorkers are lucky to have many awesome local play spots, some are a cut above the rest.
+Playgrounds may be as much a part of childhood as potty training and the tooth fairy, but having a go-to playground is a real sanity saver for city families.
+When you live in a tiny apartment, the neighborhood park is your backyard.

+While New Yorkers are lucky to have many awesome local play spots, some NYC playgrounds are a cut above the rest.
 These spots offer plenty of space to romp and enough outdoor entertainment to make them worth a schlep on the subway.
-Without further ado, read on for more than a dozen of the best playgrounds—our NYC playground hall of fame.
+Without further ado, read on for 21 of the city's best playgrounds—our NYC playground hall of fame.

-Ancient Playground – Central Park
+3. Ancient Playground – Central Park

 Fifth Avenue at 85th Street